kobzevvv/paid-ads-common-data-model-challenge/README.md

 	Welcome to Marketing common data modelling challenge!

 ## Task
-	At Improvado, we use marketing common data models (MCDM) to map data from various ad platforms into a single one.
-MCDM can help marketers with questions like: "Where clicks better on facebook or tiktok?"
+	We use map data from various ad platforms into a single one. it can help marketers with questions like: "Where clicks better on facebook or tiktok?"

-Imagine that MCDM-model behind dashboard, is lost somehow.
+Imagine that model behind dashboard, is lost somehow.
 You need to rebuilt it.
 You have:
 	— raw data from the ad systems (seeds folder),
 	- the MCDM table structure for this report,
 	- and [dashboard](https://lookerstudio.google.com/reporting/fa668749-b82f-41a8-a12e-f7d9c0733b57/page/tEnnC)